Hangul: Vowel letters

+↑ IPA values here are for traditional Standard Korean (Seoul dialect).
+Actual speech practices have diverged from this specification.; 1 2 3 4 Recent speakers pronounce both ㅐ and ㅔ as /ɛ/ and ㅒ and ㅖ as /jɛ/.; 1 2 3 Recent speakers pronounce ㅚ, ㅞ, and ㅙ as /wɛ/.; ↑ ㅟ is now commonly pronounced /wi/.;

 Even though vowel length has been a feature of many historical and current dialects of Korean since the invention of Hangul, mainstream forms of Hangul have never indicated vowel length.

-Similar is true for many other scripts for languages with vowel length.
+The sounds of especially the vowel letters and clusters have changed since Hangul's invention.
+For example, in Middle Korean, ㅐ was once pronounced as a diphthong of the two letters that graphically compose it: ㅏ and ㅣ.
+The same applies to many other vowels.
+Some vowels were even pronounced as triphthongs, such as ㅙ (ㅗㅏㅣ).
+Vowel harmony, which was strict in Middle Korean, has since become much less strict although still meaningful.

 Letter names

 Hangul vowels have been consistently named after the sound they produce, for example ㅑ is named ya.

 The names of the consonants have varied across time and now between North and South Korea.